Insoluble Fiber | Good or Bad for Irritable Bowel Syndrome? Pause!

 Sprouts (alfalfa, sunflower, radish, etc.)

-Acidic foods (citrus fruits, vinegars, and cooked tomatoes) should be treated with extra care as well, as their acidity can cause both upper and lower GI distress.
-Once again, follow the rules for insoluble fiber and eat these foods in smaller quantities incorporated with soluble fiber but please do eat them.
+Follow the rules for insoluble fiber and eat these foods in smaller quantities incorporated with soluble fiber foods.
+But please do eat them.

-Fructose, a fruit sugar, can cause gas, bloating, and diarrhea (this is typically not true for sucrose, or plain table sugar).
-Honey contains fairly high amounts of fructose.
 Fruit juices, particularly apple and grape juice, are often sky high in fructose and even more problematic than whole fresh fruit.
-It's simply much easier and faster to drink a large glass of juice (and ingest a great deal of fructose) than to eat an equivalent amount of whole fruit.
+It's much easier and faster to drink a large glass of juice and ingest a great deal of fructose than to eat an equivalent amount of whole fruit.
 So treat juices as you would insoluble fiber and drink them carefully, with soluble fiber foods.

-Take immediate control of your symptoms with the IBS Diet Kit.
+Take immediate control of your IBS symptoms with Heather's IBS diet kit...